 - A tablet – Alka Seltzer.

-- Remove the cap of a cannister.
+- Remove the cap of a canister.
 Paste the blue-tak inside the camera film canister.

-- Add water to the cannister.
-Note it should be filled just half the cannister.
+- Add water to the canister.
+Note it should be filled just half the canister.

 - Close the lid tightly.